andersontan1998/InstagramClone/README.md

 Here's a walkthrough of implemented user stories:

-Refreshing the feed, Profile and Home Fragments, and timestamp shown.
+Refreshing the feed, Profile and Home fragments, and the Timestamp for each post is shown below.

 <img src='https://github.com/andersontan1998/InstagramClone/blob/main/Refresh_Fragments.gif' width=350><br>